 On the other hand, if your pass-through business is thriving, and you expect to be in a higher tax bracket in 2016 (say, 35% vs. 28%), take the opposite approach.
 If possible, accelerate revenue into 2015 and postpone deductible expenses until 2016.
 That way, more income will be taxed at this year’s lower effective marginal tax rate instead of next year’s higher rate.

 If your business is a C corporation, you need to consider the 2016 corporate income tax rates.
 They are also scheduled to be the same as in 2015.
 So if you expect your corporation to be in the same or a lower bracket in 2016, postpone revenue into next year while accelerating deductible expenses into this year.
 If you expect to be in a higher tax bracket in 2016, try the opposite approach by accelerating taxable income into 2015 and deferring deductible expenses to 2016.

 How to Juggle Income and Expenses (for Cash-Basis Entities)

 Juggling year-end revenue and expenses is fairly simple if your small business uses the cash method of accounting for tax purposes.
 The cash method gives you flexibility to manage your 2015 and 2016 taxable income to minimize taxes over a two-year period.
 Let’s look at some specific cash method strategies to consider if you expect business income to be taxed at the same or lower rate next year.
-If you are looking to boost your businesses cash flow read this post on cash flow vs income.

 First, before year end, use credit cards to pay recurring expenses that you would otherwise pay early next year.
 You can deduct the charges in 2015 even though the credit card bills won’t be paid until next year.
 This favorable treatment doesn’t apply to revolving charge accounts issued by retailers, however: You can’t generally deduct business expenses charged to your retail store account until you pay the bill.